-CDN or Content Distribution Networks are used to improve user experience and for the users to achieve efficiency in their network resource utilization.
-CDN or ECDN (Enterprise Content Distribution Networks) are a globally distributed network of servers deployed for the purpose of faster content delivery by replicating the digital content across all the servers in the ECDN.
-The digital content is then made available in many places all at once and when a user accesses it, the content from the nearest server is delivered or served to the user.
+ECDN or Enterprise Content Delivery Network is an organisation's globally distributed network of servers deployed for the purpose of faster content delivery by replicating the digital content strategically across all the servers in the ECDN.
+The digital content is then made available in many places and when a user accesses it, the content from the nearest server is delivered and served to the user.

-Without the ECDN, conventionally deployed single servers are a cause of network congestion and delayed delivery due to sudden and numerous requests from the users when they all try to access the same content at the same time.
+Without the ECDN, there are high chances of encountering the problems of network congestion and delayed delivery due to sudden and numerous requests from the users when they all try to access content at the same time.

 ECDN is used for the scalability of digital content whether it is in the form of a binary file, software update, images, videos or just static content.
 For example, you are delivering a software update to thousands of geographically dispersed users at the same time.
 If this is done using a single server, without any ECDN, imagine the resources required by the server, bandwidth consumption challenges faced and the time it will take to complete the task.
 When using ECDN, the same task can be completed a lot quicker and with lesser resources.

 ECDN use servers deployed at different geographical locations where enterprises expect the highest levels of traffic, to serve content.
-On a high level, following are the steps involved in the way ECDN works:
+On a high level, the following steps describe the way an ECDN works: